 The Hidden Risks of Selling Your Dermatology Practice Unrepresented

-You don’t get a second chance to sell your practice.
+You don’t get a second chance when selling your dermatology practice.

 And yet, every month we speak with dermatologists who’ve taken a meeting with a buyer “just to see what it’s worth,” responded to a cold email that “seemed legit,” or worse—signed an LOI without ever putting their practice on the open market.